 It follows that \(\bs U_i = (U_{i,1}, U_{i,2}, \ldots)\) is an independent sequence and that \(M_i\) is independent of \(\bs U_i\).
 By the standard compound result in Section 4.1, \(N_i\) has the geometric distribution with success parameter \(p_i\) for \(i \in I\) and \((N_i: i \in I)\) is an independent sequence.
 Hence \(X\) has the exponential distribution with parameter \(\bs p = (p_i: i \in I)\).

-Suppose now that \(\bs X = (X_1, X_2, \ldots)\) is a sequence of independent copies of \(X\), where \(X\) has the exponential distribution on \((S, \cdot)\) with parameters \(\bs p \in (0, 1)_I\).
+Suppose now that \(\bs X = (X_1, X_2, \ldots)\) is a sequence of independent copies of \(X\), where \(X\) has the exponential distribution on \((S, \cdot)\) with parameter \(\bs p \in \ms P\).
 Let \(Y_n = X_1 \cdots X_n\) for \(n \in \N_+\) so that \(\bs Y = (Y_1, Y_2, \ldots)\) is the random walk on \((S, \cdot)\) associated with \(X\).

-For \(n \in \N_+\), \[Y_n = \prod_{i \in I} i^{M_{n i}}\] where \(\bs M_n = \{M_{n i}: i \in I\}\) is an independent sequence of variables and \(M_{n i}\) has the negative binomial distribution on \(\N\) with parameters \(n\) and \(p_i\) for \(i \in I\).
+For \(n \in \N_+\), \[Y_n = \prod_{i \in I} i^{M_{n, i}}\] where \(\bs M_n = \{M_{n, i}: i \in I\}\) is an independent sequence of variables and \(M_{n, i}\) has the negative binomial distribution on \(\N\) with stopping parameter \(n\) and success parameter \(p_i\) for \(i \in I\).

 Hence \(Y_n\) has density function \(f_n\) given by \[f_n(x) = \prod_{i \in I}^\infty \binom{n + m_i - 1}{m_i} (1 - p_i)^{m_i} p_i^n, \quad x = \prod_{i \in I} i^{m_i} \in S\]